harishmohanraj/PMG_Final/about.md

                </div>
                <div class="feature-box-info">
                   <h4 class="heading-primary mb-xs">Having 6 group of companies</h4>
-                  <p>Today, Piala Mutiara Group Prestige stands as a giant and with aggressive growth plans across the Residential, Commercial, Retail and Hospitality Sectors in Malaysia with 6 group of companies.</p>
+                  <p>Today, Mutiara Group Prestige stands as a giant and with aggressive growth plans across the Residential, Commercial, Retail and Hospitality Sectors in Malaysia with 6 group of companies.</p>
                </div>
             </div>
          </div>